visit-dav/visit/src/doc/using_visit/Quantitative/Query.rst

    Query Over Time Window

-By default, querying over time will force VisIt to execute the selected query on every time state in the relevant database.
-If you want to restrict the number of time states used when querying over time or if you want to set some general options that also affect how time curves are created, you can set additional options in the **Query Over Time Window** (see :numref:`Figure %s <queryovertimewindow>`).
+By default, querying over time will force VisIt to execute the selected query on every timestate in the relevant database.
+If you want to restrict the number of timestates used when querying over time or if you want to set some general options that also affect how time curves are created, you can set additional options in the **Query Over Time Window** (see :numref:`Figure %s <queryovertimewindow>`).
 If you want to open the